-On fund financial statements, receivables and payables resulting from short-term interfund loans are classified as "interfund loan receivables/payables".
+On fund financial statements, receivables and payables resulting from short-term interfund loans are classified as "due from/to other funds".
 These amounts are eliminated in the governmental activities column on the statement of net assets.
-There were no interfund loans outstanding at June 30, 2010.

-H. Compensated Absences
+I. Compensated Absences

 Compensated absences of the ESC consist of vacation leave and sick leave liability to the extent that payments to the employee for these absences are attributable to services already rendered and are not contingent on a specific event that is outside the control of the ESC and the employee.